 The Goods and Services Tax (GST) is the biggest reform in the tax regime of the country.
 It was introduced with an aim to simplify the tax structure in India and to ensure that there is one tax for the entire nation.
-The implementation of GST has had an impact on different industries across the country.
+There has been an impact of GST on different industries across the country.
 With regards to the Banking and Financial Sector, earlier a 15% service tax was charged.
 This has s been replaced with an 18% GST slab.
-Here is how the impact of GST onl loans will affect you in the long run.
+Here is how the impact of GST for personal loan will affect you in the long run.

 The Impact of GST on Personal Loan